open/close all folders

-- Love Epiphany: In chapter 199, Raku finally realizes the one he's truly in love with is Chitoge.
+- In chapter 199, Raku finally realizes he's truly in love with Chitoge.

 - Love Makes You Dumb: His crush on Kosaki can severely affect his rationality, dangerously steer him towards Too Dumb to Live territory.
 One example is when being in a open-air bath full of women due to Claude's scheme, he manages to find a connecting drain which can get him out undetected.
 However, he hesitates when the girls gleefully tease Kosaki about who her first love is, making her run to where Raku is and block the exit before he can reach it.
 He only manages to escape thanks to Chitoge, who berates him for wasting his chance.
 Even worse, since he subconsciously believes that Kosaki is too good for him, he just assumes that the girl he pines for doesn't return his affections, despite many signs of the contrary.